 She is passionate about moving digital media and learning initiatives forward in schools.

 For more information, visit Danielle Herro's profile page.

-Ryan Visser is a clinical faculty member in the Eugene T. Moore School of Education at Clemson University.
+Ryan Visser is a clinical faculty member in the College of Education at Clemson University.
 He holds Ph.D. in Curriculum and Instruction, with a focus on Educational Technology.
-At Clemson University, Ryan teaches pre-service and field teachers about 21st Century literacies, many of which require technological skills.
-Ryan's broad research interests include examining the relationship between technology and educational psychology -specifically regarding multimedia learning.
+At Clemson University, Ryan teaches pre-service and field teachers about 21st-century literacies, many of which require technological skills.
+Ryan's broad research interests include examining the relationship between technology and educational psychology - specifically regarding multimedia learning.
 Ryan's current research focuses on social media and its impact on education, for students and teachers alike.
 He has been selected by Adobe to be a member of their Adobe Educational Leader team, which is comprised of educators who are uniquely using technology for educational purposes.

 For more information, visit Ryan Visser's profile page.

 Alondra Peña is a sophomore English Education major with a concentration in Secondary Education.
 She’s a recent transfer from Winthrop University who decided to pursue the rest of her education career here at Clemson University.
-Alondra is a Kappa Delta sister under PanHellenic, she works in the Tillman Digital Media Learning Lab, and she’s a Clemson Women's Rugby player.
-After graduating from Clemson, Alondra wants to be a High School teacher and work mainly with ESL students who need help with their transition into a second language and the U.S. customs.
+Alondra is a Kappa Delta sister under Panhellenic, she works in the Digital Media Learning Lab, and she’s a Clemson Women's Rugby player.
+After graduating from Clemson, Alondra wants to be a high school teacher and work mainly with ESL students who need help with their transition into a second language and the U.S. customs.
 Her dream is to touch as many lives as possible, just as her High School teachers touched hers.

 Instructional Technology Strategies – This course focuses on 21st century fluencies and digital media and learning (DML) environments applied to specific contexts and classrooms.
 (EDF 4250)